Arwa al-Sulayhi: 1084–1097/8: regency for Abd al-Mustansir and marriage to Saba' ibn Ahmad

 Whether this story is true or not, Saba's marriage proposal ended up getting official Fatimid support.
 Al-Mustansir gave this proposal his blessing and sent an ustadh (a high court official) to inform Arwa of his orders that she marry Saba'.
 Arwa had no choice but to obey the imam's command and agreed.
 The marriage contract was concluded, but it's doubtful that it was ever consummated.

 This event indicates a shift in Fatimid attitudes towards Arwa.
-After the deaths of her sons, they were no longer willing to back her - perhaps they thought a woman should not be in power for that long - and they planned for her to be married to a man, Saba', who would then hold actual power.
+After the deaths of her sons, they were no longer willing to back her – perhaps they thought a woman should not be in power for that long – and they planned for her to be married to a man, Saba', who would then hold actual power.
 His marriage to Arwa would help give his rule legitimacy among the local sultans and tribal shaykhs.

 Al-Mustansir died in 1094 without a clear successor, leading to a conflict over the Fatimid succession between his sons al-Musta'li and Nizar.
 The mother of al-Musta'li sent Arwa an epistle in 1096 (sijill #35), seeking support for her son's rule.
 Al-Musta'li himself followed suit soon after.
-Realizing the strength of al-Musta'li's political position, Arwa pragmatically chose to support him.
+Realising the strength of al-Musta'li's political position, Arwa pragmatically chose to support him.
 Notably, the Fatimids never sent any sijills to Saba', even though he was nominally king at this point, indicating that Arwa still held de facto power in Yemen.